KQM-git/TCL/docs/combat-mechanics/damage/damage-formula.md

 | [**Niwabi Fire-Dance**](../../characters/pyro/yoimiya.md#attacks) | Yoimiya's Elemental Skill applies a scaling buff to her Normal Attacks.                             |

 ## Amplifying Reaction

+Equals to $1$ if no amplifying reaction is triggered, otherwise:

 import AmplifyingReaction from '../\_formulas/amplifying.md'